suvasis-patra/Product-Page/README.md

 # Product-Page
-Product page  of a e-commerce project
+Product page  of an e-commerce website